coins/research/notes/dCDN.md

 The service worker keeps a list of root URLs of known dCDNs.
 Every dCDN advertises a list of its known dCDNs.

+The service worker downloads the file randomly from any dCDNs and verifies its integrity.

 ## Running dCDNs
 Running a dCDN should be as simple as possible.
 They mirror files and serve them statically over HTTP.
 For efficient queries, a CDNs organizes its directory in a simple Radix tree: